GaiaBuccino/Venice_Lagoon_bathymetry/README.md

 (_See the final remarks for more details about data_)

 ### AVERAGING
-The first step of the algorithm used for the averaging consists of the construction of a more refined grid in which each cell of the _original bathymetry_ (matrices defined on these macro-cells are identified in the source code as `bins` or `global`) is sub-divided into _nRef <sup>2</sup>_ sub-cells  (matrices defined on this refined grid are identified in the source code as `ref_`), where _nRef_ corresponds to the number of refinements desired and is a customizable parameter.
+The first step of the algorithm used for the averaging consists of the construction of a more refined grid in which each cell of the _original grid_ (matrices defined on these macro-cells are identified in the source code as `bins` or `global`) is sub-divided into _nRef <sup>2</sup>_ sub-cells  (matrices defined on this refined grid are identified in the source code as `ref_`), where _nRef_ corresponds to the number of refinements desired and is a customizable parameter.

 > nRef = 7
 >